cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 --- abstract

-This document describes JSON Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE) serializations for Module-Lattice-Based Digital Signature Standard (ML-DSA), which was derived from Dilithium, a Post-Quantum Cryptography (PQC) based digital signature scheme.
+This document describes JSON Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE) serializations for Module-Lattice-Based Digital Signature Standard (ML-DSA), a Post-Quantum Cryptography (PQC) digital signature scheme defined in FIPS 204.

-This document does not define any new cryptography, only seralizations of existing cryptographic systems described in {{FIPS-204}}.

-Note to RFC Editor: This document should not proceed to AUTH48 until NIST completes paramater tuning and selection as a part of the [PQC](https://csrc.nist.gov/projects/post-quantum-cryptography) standardization process.

 --- middle